sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

 # **Constrained Delegation**

 - To abuse constrained delegation, we need to have access to the `websvc` account.
 If we have access to that account, it is possible to access the services listed in **msDS-AllowedToDelegateTo** of the `websvc` account as ANY user.
+The service account must also have the (TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION - T2A4D) `UserAccountControl` attribute